-- Second offense: The second time a cell phone (or other electronic device) is taken up, the phone will not be returned for one week (7days) and student will receive one day of in-school suspension.
-A parent/guardian may retrieve the device from the principal or designee after seven days. - Third offense: The third time a cell phone (or other electronic device) is taken up the student will receive two days of in-school suspension, and the device will not be returned for thirty (30) days. - Subsequent offenses: The next time a cell phone (or other electronic device) is taken up, the student will receive three days out-of-school suspension, and may be suspended to the Superintendent for additional disciplinary action.
+- Second offense: The second time a cell phone (or other electronic device) is taken up, the phone will not be returned for one week (7days).
+A parent/guardian may retrieve the device from the principal or designee after seven days. - Subsequent offenses: The next time a cell phone (or other electronic device) is taken up, the phone will not be returned for one week (7 days) and the student will receive disciplinary action based on the student code of conduct.